Ziadashraf301/Mental-exploring/README.md

 Once the FastAPI service is running, open the interactive documentation at:
 **`http://localhost:8000/docs`**

-Below is the **full list of all endpoints** included in FastAPI service.
+Below is the **full list of all endpoints** included in the FastAPI app.

 ---